Vogue Knitting

 Vogue Knitting, also known as Vogue Knitting International, is a magazine about knitting published by SoHo Publishing LLC.
 It is published biannually and includes knitting designs, yarn reviews, and interviews with designers.
 Vogue International Knitting is a registered trademark of Advance Publications Inc. and is used under a license.

 Originally launched in 1932 by Conde Nast, the magazine shuttered in 1969.
-It was relaunched in 1982 by the Butterick Company, who had purchased Vogue Patterns.
+It was relaunched in 1982 by the Butterick Company, which had purchased Vogue Patterns.
 Publisher and marketing director, Art Joinnides, saw the market potential for a knitting title.
-Since the Winter 2020/2021 issue, the magazine is edited by Norah Gaughan, and has its headquarters in New York.
-NY.
+Since the Winter 2020/2021 issue, the magazine is edited by Norah Gaughan, and has its headquarters in New York City.